Quick Tips: Taking Medicines Wisely

 - Set your watch, kitchen timer, or computer calendar to remind you when to take your medicine.

 - Figure out how long your bottle of medicine will last.
 Put refill reminders on your calendar so you won't run out of medicine.

 - If you get interrupted before you can take your medicine, keep the bottle in your hand.
 This will help you remember to take it later.

 Paying for medicines

 - It's not a good idea to try to save money by taking only half a dose or by taking your medicines less often.
 If you don't take the right amount of medicine at the right time, it won't work the way it should.

 - Is there a lower-cost medicine you can take?
 Ask your doctor.
 Maybe you can take a generic medicine.
-Or there may be another way that you could save money, such as buying medicines through a mail-order service.

 - Find out how your provincial health plan covers medicine costs.
 Ask whether your medicines are covered.
 If you have private health insurance, check to see if medicines are covered and if there is a co-pay.
 If your medicines are not covered, ask your pharmacist for suggestions on how to get your medicines at a reduced cost or free.